Felix Ruckert, March 2018

 DURING-SCENE NEGOTIATION for the rope top:

 In an open rather than precisely negotiated session, the rope top is invited to be creative, experiment and use different techniques, tools and attitudes, as long they are introduced slowly and progressively.
-(If, for example, you feel the impulse to spank your partner, first give a very light slap and observe their reaction, before proceeding to more intense impacts.)
+(If, for example, you feel the impulse to spank your partner, first give a very, very light slap and observe their reaction, before proceeding to more intense impacts.)
 Be aware that when you shift the field of action, special attention to your partner’s approval is a must.
 From the necessary body contact involved in tying, to touching without technical necessity, is a big shift.
 From practical manipulation to physical stimulation of any kind is a big shift.
 Shifting from sensual to sexual intention is a huge shift.
 When you shift into a new form of interaction you must listen carefully to the rope bottom’s physical and verbal responses, and try to understand if they indicate approval or rejection.
 If in doubt, you must ask for verbal feedback or use a nonverbal communication technique.